 ~ Cornbread Hamburger Buns from The Mixing Bowl Diary ~ gluten free, dairy free, vegetarian

-~ Gluten-Free Buns from The Baking Beauties ~ gluten free, dairy free, vegetarian, with refined sugar-free option
+~ Focaccia Rolls from The Gluten & Dairy Free Bakehouse ~ gluten free, dairy free, refined sugar free, vegetarian

 These “whole wheat-like” buns were born out of Jeanine’s sudden desire to eat a Sloppy Joe on a bun.
 She said that being able to top her bun with the “messy, beefy mixture” was “grand”!
 She uses deep dish mini pot pie pans.
 By the way, Jeanine is also the author of the excellent resource/cookbook The Everything Guide to Living Gluten Free.

 Reader reviews: “WOW!
 These are awesome.
 I only made a single recipe as you never know about GF recipes, but I will double it in the future.
 They refrigerate and freeze well.
 Toasted or not, you can’t lose.
 Thank you for posting this recipe and giving us hope of having something that not only tastes, but also feels like bread.
 I’ve already passed this on.” and “o joy, o joy, o joy these were GOOD!!!
 My husband who was at work while I baked them, couldn’t believe that they were: A. gluten free B. this good C. homemade”

 ~ Gluten-Free Hamburger and Hot Dog Buns from Angela’s Kitchen ~ gluten free, vegetarian, with dairy-free option

 Angela says of her recipe (shown as hot dog buns): “You can shape them any way you would like, of course, so they are perfect for gluten free hamburgers, BLT’s or chicken sandwiches.”

 ~Gluten-Free Hamburger Buns from Free Range Cookies ~ gluten free, vegetarian